Chiral plasma instability and inverse cascade from nonequilibrium left-handed neutrinos in core-collapse supernovae: Inverse cascade in chiral MHD

 The governing chiral MHD equations are given in Ref.~\cite{Masada:2018swb}.
 For the present numerical simulations, we rewrite these equations into a conservative form using Maxwell equations as

-which correspond to the mass conservation, momentum conservation, energy conservation, induction equation, and the anomaly equation (or helicity conservation), respectively.
+Equations~(\ref{eq: mass conservation})--(\ref{eq: induction equation}) correspond to the mass conservation, momentum conservation, energy conservation, and induction equation, respectively.
 Here, $\rho$ is the rest-mass density, ${\bm E}$ is the electric field, $\eta$ is the resistivity, $\Gamma$ is the ratio of specific heats (which we assume to be the value of the ideal gas, $\Gamma = 5/3$), $\textbf{I}$ is the unit matrix, and